umrlastig/tracklib/doc/source/userguide/index.rst

 Features
 --------

 Here is a gallery of several examples demonstrating what ``tracklib`` can do.
+The examples are very short to get you using tracklib productively as quickly as possible.

 .. nbgallery::